-Hydra is a very well-known and respected network log on cracker (password cracking tool) which can support many different services.
-(Similar projects and tools include medusa and John The Ripper).
+Hydra or THC Hydra is a popular and respected network logon cracker (password cracking tool) that can support many different services.

 How does Hydra work?